The purpose of this policy is to

 Supporting and promoting attendance

-Laburnum Primary School’s Student Engagement and Inclusion Policy supports student attendance.
+Laburnum Primary School’s Student Wellbeing and Engagement Policy supports student attendance.

-Laburnum Primary School records student attendance twice per day.
+Laburnum Primary School must record student attendance twice per day.
 This is necessary to:

 Attendance will be recorded by the classroom teacher at the start of the school day and after lunch using Sentral (DET-approved software) or CASES21/eCASES.